-Dr. Roger Dailey specializes in TED and has over 25 years of experience in treating patients that develop thyroid related eye problems.
+Dr. Roger Dailey specializes in TED and has nearly 30 years of experience in treating patients that develop thyroid related eye problems.
 His first role may be to help you get through the time when your eyes are changing and provide simple solutions to the irritation, tearing and swelling often associated with TED.
 Often this involves something as simple as using artificial tears frequently during the day and lubrication ointment at night.
-Additionally, sleeping with your head elevated at night, by using several pillows, will often help decrease swelling around the eyes.
+In addition, sleeping with your head elevated at night will often help decrease swelling around the eyes.
 The second role is to help determine when your eyes have stopped changing so that corrective surgery can commence if necessary.
 A third role is to help you watch for the rare serious problems associated with TED that need prompt treatment.
 This may involve some degree of vision loss.

 To schedule a consultation with Dr. Dailey, call 503-494-3020.